 |6.033 - Computer System Engineering||Trust & Web Certificates Assignment|

 Complete the following hands-on assignment.
-Do the activities described, and submit your solutions using the online submission site by 11:59p.
+Do the activities described, and submit your solutions using the online submission site by 11:59pm on the due date.

-This assignment explores the meaning of "trust" when using computers, and in particular in using SSL/TLS certificates (HTTPS or other uses).
-You will be taking a simple Python "shell" and inserting a backdoor (somewhat similar to the backdoor described in the next paper), and answering some questions about web certificates.
+This assignment explores the meaning of "trust" when using computers, and in particular how downloading malicious code can be non-trivial to detect.
+You will be taking a simple Python "shell" and inserting a backdoor to add malicious functionalities.

 This assignment must be completed on a Unix based OS running Python.
 Athena is a suitable environment.